-Green Construction Experts Hibbs Homes share how they’re making Proud Green Home St. Louis even more energy efficient.
+Green construction experts at Hibbs Homes share how they’re making Proud Green Home St. Louis even more energy efficient.

-One high performance building principle the guides Hibbs Homes, and that we have relied upon for the design of Proud Green Home St. Louis, is controlling building and maintenance costs and protecting future equity position to ensure a home’s current and future sustainability.
-To that end we dedicated a lot of time to the sheathing and framing of Proud Green Home St. Louis to make sure that the home’s thermal envelope will consistently out-perform that of a conventional home for decades, no matter what HVAC system is installed.
+One high-performance building principle that guides Hibbs Homes, and that we have relied on for the design of Proud Green Home St. Louis, is controlling building and maintenance costs and protecting future equity position to ensure a home’s current and future sustainability.
+To that end, we dedicated a lot of time to the sheathing and framing of Proud Green Home St. Louis to make sure that the home’s thermal envelope will consistently out-perform that of a conventional home for decades, no matter what HVAC system is installed.

 Thermal Envelope Components